Operation Night of Power

+Israeli, Iranian, and independent sources sharply disagree about the efficacy and results of the strike, including the accuracy and reliability of the missiles used.

 Background

-During the 2017 Tehran attacks on the Islamic Consultative Assembly (Iran's parliament) and the Mausoleum of Ruhollah Khomeini 18 people died (excluding the attackers).
-The responsibility was claimed by ISIL.
+On 7 June 2017, Islamic State terrorists committed the 2017 Tehran attacks on the Islamic Consultative Assembly (Iran's parliament) and the Mausoleum of Ruhollah Khomeini, killing 18 people, mostly civilians (excluding the attackers).
+ISIS claimed responsibility.
 The Iranian Islamic Revolutionary Guard Corps (IRGC) subsequently vowed retaliation for the attacks.
 Supreme Leader of Iran Seyed Ali Khamenei stated on his website that Iran would "slap its enemies" in connection with the Tehran attacks.
 Hours before the missile strike, Iranian Army's rapid response forces were deployed in the country's western border areas.

 Some Iranian sources suggested that IRGC chose Dayr al-Zawr given that the area had begun to serve as the primary center of assembly, command, and logistics for ISIL militants lately, as they had been moving there after defeats in Aleppo and Mosul over the previous months.

 Missile strike

-The missiles were fired on 17 June 2017 from IRGC Aerospace Force bases in the Iranian provinces of Kermanshah and Kurdistan against key ISIL sites in the Deir ez-Zor region in Syria.
+On 17 June 2017, Iran fired about a half dozen missiles from IRGC Aerospace Force bases in the Iranian provinces of Kermanshah and Kurdistan against ISIL sites in the Deir ez-Zor region in Syria.
+Most sources report six missiles fired, but some report other numbers.
 According to IRGC, the strike targeted ISIL "command centers, gatherings, logistic sites and factories of suicide car bombs".
-This became Iran's first operational use of mid-range missiles since the Iran–Iraq War.
-The missiles reportedly were of Zolfaghar type (upgraded Fateh-110 with a longer range and optional cluster munition warhead), with a reported range of 700 km.
+This became Iran's first combat use of ballistic missiles since the Iran–Iraq War.
+It is also the first time that the IRGC conducted a strike on ISIL from Iranian territory, according to The Guardian.
+The missiles were Zolfaghar missiles (upgraded Fateh-110 with a longer range and optional cluster munition warhead), with a range of 700 km.
 Iranian television showed footage of the missiles being launched into the night sky.

-According to The Guardian, it is the first time that IRGC conducted such a strike from Iranian territory.
+According to an IRGC spokesman, the Zolfaghar missiles flew 650-700 km.
+IHS Jane's calculated the distance as slightly less at 600 km.

-The day after the strike, IRGC released footage depicting moments the missiles successfully hit their targets.
+The day after the strike, the IRGC released footage that they said depicted the moments of the missiles hitting their targets.
 The videos were transmitted by drones that the IRGC flew from Damascus over Dayr al-Zour.
-IRGC spokesman Brigadier General Ramezan Sharif claimed: "Fortunately, all incoming reports and images of drones which were monitoring the operation suggest that the six medium-range powerful Iranian missiles have precisely hit the targets, the key bases of terrorists in the general area of Dayr al-Zawr inside Syria."
-Amir Ali Hajizadeh, commander of the IRGC's Aerospace Force, said the videos showed them that "the missiles precisely hit their targets."
+Sources disagreed about the contents and best interpretation of the drone videos (see below).

-IRGC later provided further details, saying the attack was performed in coordination with the General Staff of the Armed Forces and the Iranian Leader, who is the official commander-in-chief of the Iranian military.
+According to Fars News, the IRGC later provided further details, saying the attack was coordinated with the General Staff of the Armed Forces and the Iranian Leader, who is the official commander-in-chief of the Iranian military.
 The attack was planned by IRGC Aerospace Force based on the intelligence provided by the Quds Force.
 According to IRGC general Ramazan Sharif, the attack was coordinated in advance with the Syrian government, and the missiles passed through Iraqi airspace to reach their targets.